-- (a) have either (i) received a tax credit allocation and be in the extended use period or (ii) federal project-based rental assistance for at least thirty percent (30%) of the total units, - (b) have been placed in service on or before December 31, 2006, - (c) require rehabilitation expenses in excess of \$25,000 per unit (as supported by a physical needs assessment conducted or approved by the Agency), - (d) not have an acquisition cost in excess of sixty percent (60%) of the total replacement costs, - (e) not be feasible using tax-exempt bonds (as determined by the Agency), - (f) not have received an Agency loan in the last five years, - (g) not be deteriorated to the point of requiring demolition, - (h) not have begun or completed a full debt restructuring under the Mark to Market process (or any similar HUD program) within the last five years, and - (i) have total replacement costs of less than \$140,000 per unit, including all Agency-required rehabilitation work.
+- (a) have either (i) received a tax credit allocation and be in the extended use period or (ii) federal project-based rental assistance for at least thirty percent (30%) of the total units, - (b) have been placed in service on or before December 31, 20076, - (c) require rehabilitation expenses in excess of \$25,000 per unit (as supported by a physical needs assessment conducted or approved by the Agency), - (d) not have an acquisition cost in excess of sixty percent (60%) of the total replacement costs, - (e) not be feasible using tax-exempt bonds (as determined by the Agency), - (f) not have received an Agency loan in the last five years,

+- (g) not be deteriorated to the point of requiring demolition, - (h) not have begun or completed a full debt restructuring under the Mark to Market process (or any similar HUD program) within the last five years, and - (i) Cost restrictions related to rehabilitation waived for 2023 applications.
+This item reserved for future use have total replacement costs of less than \$140,000 per unit, including all Agency-required rehabilitation work.